esveo/react-train-the-trainer/docs/README.md

 ##### Exercise: Reusing components

 - Define a new component `Link` (optimally in its own file) that retrieves three props: `href`, `children` (for the content) and `isActive`, a boolean indicating whether the link should be marked as active link.
 Indicate this visually via a background, a border, a different text color or something like this.
 - Within your Header component, instead of manually rendering three anchor tags, define a list with the 3 links in it, loop over the list, and render a `<Link />` element for every link.
+The first link should be marked as active.

 <div class="break"></div>